MicrosoftDocs/memdocs/windows-365/enterprise/deployment-options.md

 ## Microsoft-hosted network

-This is a simple, reliable, and scalable option offering Cloud PC connectivity where Microsoft provides the service in a true SaaS approach.
+This options is simple, reliable, and scalable, offering Cloud PC connectivity where Microsoft provides the service in a true SaaS approach.
 With this option, Microsoft:

 - Sets up and fully manages the infrastructure and related services required to deliver functional Cloud PCs to your users.
 - Manages the network that the Cloud PCs occupy.